Your Guide To Digital Promotion Types And Benefits (With Examples)

 The deadline to submit the winner's list to the above states is 30 days after the promotion ends.
 However, you can request extensions if it looks like it will take longer than 30 days after your promotion end date to confirm all the winners

-Registering and bonding is a vital step for ensuring your promotion is legally compliant.
-Working alongside a sweepstakes vendor who is experienced and knowledgeable of the different legal requirements for administering promotions can ensure the process goes smoothly and with zero hitches, so you can be free to focus on other aspects of your promotion.
+Registering & bonding your promotion is a vital step for ensuring your promotion is legally compliant.
+You can ensure the process goes smoothly and with zero issues by working alongside an experienced sweepstakes vendor who is knowledgeable about the different legal requirements for administering promotions - leaving you free to focus on other priorities.

 There's no doubt that marketing promotions like sweepstakes, contests, and instant-win games can be incredibly effective in achieving business goals.
 From lead generation to boosting sales and engagement, these promotions are versatile tools that offer a multitude of benefits for businesses of all sizes.